justinjaywang/llllogos/_logos/lacoste.markdown

 ---
 title: Lacoste
 tags:
-- symbolic
+- '2012'

 - apparel

-- animal
+- typographic
-- crocodile
+- sans-serif
+notes: |-
+  First version of logo in 1933.
+See also: [Lacoste logomark](/lacoste-2/)
+pad: 0
 ---